00JIMMY00/Grad_Doc/Book.md

 * **Transformer:** A type of neural network architecture known for its self-attention mechanism.
 Transformers power modern language models (e.g., BERT, GPT) and can generate context-aware embeddings and text.

 * **LLM (Large Language Model):** A very large Transformer-based model trained on massive text corpora.
 It can generate human-like text.
-Examples include OpenAI’s GPT-3/GPT-4, Google’s PaLM, and open models like DeepSeek LLM.
+Examples include OpenAI’s GPT-3/GPT-4, Google’s Gemini, and open models like DeepSeek LLM.

 * **Cohere:** An AI platform offering NLP models via API.
 In our project, Cohere’s embedding API converts text into vectors capturing semantic meaning.

-* **Google PaLM API:** Google’s service for their Pathways Language Model, accessible to developers.
+* **Google Gemini API:** Google’s service for their Pathways Language Model, accessible to developers.
 We use it as one option to generate answers from provided context.

 * **DeepSeek LLM:** An open-source large language model (available in 7B and 67B parameter versions) noted for high performance in reasoning tasks.
 We integrate it as a local model for answering queries without external API calls.